AbednegoChristianyoel/GithubUserApp-Dicoding/README.md

 # GithubUserApp-Dicoding

-GitHub User App is application that created using Kotlin language with Android Studio.
-This application provides users with the capability to search for GitHub users and the user can see the detailed information about them.
+GitHub User App is an application that was created using the Kotlin language with Android Studio.
+This application provides users with the capability to search for GitHub users and see  detailed information about them.

 ## List Users
 <img src="assets/List Users - Github App.png">